-who shall be judge of the county court of said county, whose term of ondes shall be two years until otherwise provided by law.
 SEC.
 25. County courts shall be courts of record and shall have a clerk and seal.
 They shall have original jurisdiction in all matters of probate, guardianship and settlement of the estates of deceased persons, and in all cases of lunacy.
-In counties having a population of 2,000 or over, these courts shall also have concurrent jurisdiction with the district court in all civil cases, wherein the amount in controversy or the value of the thing sued for does not exceed \$1,000, exclusive of interest and costs, except in matters of probate, guardianship and the settlement of the estate of deceased persons.
+In counties having a population of 2,000 or over, these courts shall also have concurrent jurisdiction with the district court in all includes the court of civil cases, wherein the amount in controversy or the value of the thing sued for does not exceed \$1,000, exclusive of interest and costs, except in matters of probate, guardianship and the settlement of the estate of deceased persons.
 Writs of error and appeals may be allowed from county to district courts, in such cases and in such manner as may be prescribed by law; provided, that no appeal or writ of error shall be allowed to the district court from any judgement rendered upon an appeal from a justice of the peace or police magistrate for cities and towns.
-County courts shall have such jurisdiction in oriminal matters as the legislature may prescribe.
+County courts shall have such jurisdiction in criminal matters as the legislature may prescribe.